techmyth/techmyth.github.io/content/posts/homelab-ontap-documentacion-asbuiltreport.en.md

 This time I come to talk about a project that I have been working on for a few months.
 If you remember some time ago I wrote about the AsBuildReport tool specifically the module to document VMware vSphere based infrastructures see the post [here](http://192.168.7.40/2021/06/06/homelab-automated-vmware-infrastructure-documentation/).
 Well today I come to show you a module that I help to develop with the purpose of documenting NetApp storage devices specifically on the ONTAP operating system.

 This report is in an initial state and in active development, but I decided to release it publicly in order to receive recommendations or rather to encourage other developers to contribute to improve its content.
-The development website of the report is in Github I leave the link so you can see the scope and objective of the project:
+The development website of the report is in GitHub I leave the link so you can see the scope and objective of the project:

 <https://github.com/AsBuiltReport/AsBuiltReport.NetApp.ONTAP>